karthik5102001/Verilog-HDL-/README.md

 # Verilog HDL

-Making best use of online resource to learn more about Verilog
+Making best use of online resource to learn more about Verilog.

 ## Abstract